BruceEckel/ThinkingInPython/html/_sources/Comprehensions.txt

         @staticmethod
         def extract(language):
+            """
-            """Pull the code listings from the ReST files and write each listing into its own file"""
+            Pull the code listings from the .rst files and write each listing into its own file.
+            """
             paths = set()
             for f in restFiles:
                 for listing in language.listings.findall(open(f).read()):